elastic/SPA-routing-experience/README.md

 * [React Router useLocation hook – Tutorial and Examples](https://www.kindacode.com/article/react-router-uselocation-hook-tutorial-and-examples/)
 * [Deploying a CRA React App to GitHub Pages](https://github.com/gitname/react-gh-pages)
 * [How to Deploy a Routed React App to GitHub Pages](https://www.freecodecamp.org/news/deploy-a-react-app-to-github-pages/)

+## Known issues for this solution
+* MacOS Monterey + Safari + VoicOver - Live region announcement is suppressed sometimes.
+This may be a timing issue, more reseach is needed.